 - Air Force Delta Strike turns it way up and serves up wholesale ham both in the Enemy Chatter in missions and in the stillshot character interactions between missions.
 The look on Almighty Mechanic Grandpa Bob's face when you crash a plane is priceless, but can be easily confused for extreme constipation.

 - Kid Icarus: Uprising, so, so much.
-It's combined with Casual Danger Dialog and No Fourth Wall, to boot!
+It's combined with Casual Danger Dialogue and No Fourth Wall, to boot!
+Everyone with a speaking role is a Large Ham, Deadpan Snarker, or (most commonly) both.

 - There are little gems like this all throughout the game: "I AM VERY DISGUSTED WITH THE TRASHY MAN.
 IN SPITE OF THE MONSTER, AND THE COACH, ONLY TRASHY, I WILL BEAT DOWN THEM ALL.
 FOR THIS I MUST STRENGTHEN MYSELF.
 THE MONSTER IS THE SAME TOO.
 COLLECT ALL THE TRASHY, RIGHTEOUS FELLOW ALL ARE UNPARDONABLE!
 YOU DON'T AFFECT ME.
 THE TRASHY STROLLING IS AN EYESORE!"